rixiobarrios/ascii-art/README.md

 ## Instructions

 For this lab you will be getting into pairs and working together.
-One person should fork the repository and add their partner as a collaborator.
-Work on one computer at a time, ensuring that you alternate and switch drivers at some point.

 ### How does pairing work?